 It may surprise you to know that as many as 13 different nutrients are all required for optimal thyroid function in the body.

 Nutrients such as zinc, selenium, and iodine are all incredibly important and deficiencies in any of these 3 nutrients may lead to decreased thyroid hormone production and peripheral thyroid conversion.

 Zinc has been shown to be involved in thyroid conversion (13) and supplementation (if combined with selenium) may improve thyroid function.

 Another important nutrient required for thyroid hormone synthesis is Iodine.

 Iodine helps form the structure of thyroid hormone and helps define the biological activity of each thyroid hormone.

-T4 has 4 iodine moieties while T3 has 3 iodine moieties and it is the changing of these iodine sub groups which either "activates" or "inactivates" thyroid hormone in the serum.
+T4 has 4 iodine moieties while T3 has 3 iodine moieties and it is the changing of these iodine subgroups that either “activate” or “inactivates” thyroid hormone in the serum.

-Because many people are not consuming sea vegetables on a regular basis many patients may have sub-optimal iodine stores in their body which may compromise thyroid function.
+Because many people are not consuming sea vegetables on a regular basis many patients may have sub-optimal iodine stores in their bodies which may compromise thyroid function.